Fast calibration of two-factor models for energy option pricing: Variance derivation by Lyapunov equation

 \subsection{Numerical solution of the Lyapunov equation}

-As seen in the previous section, the matrix exponential $e^{At}$ is key to solve the Lyapunov equation.
-If an analytical solution is not available, one could choose a numerical approximation.
-An efficient numerical procedure relies on the following theorem \cite{Chen1995}.
+The matrix exponential $e^{At}$ is key to solve the Lyapunov equation: if an analytical solution is not available, one could choose a numerical approximation.
+An efficient procedure relies on the following theorem \cite{Chen1995}.

-\begin{thm}[Exponential of triangular matrix] Let $A_{11}$, $A_{12}$ and $A_{22}$ be matrices of suitable dimensions.
+\begin{thm}[Exponential of triangular matrix] Let $M_{11}$, $M_{12}$ and $M_{22}$ be matrices of suitable dimensions.
 Let